Making a personal injury compensation claim

-We have helped injured claimants in Shetland Islands, Shetland and across the UK get compensation for:
+We have helped injured claimants in Shetland Islands, Shetland and across the UK get the compensation they need.

 Can I make a claim?